dotnet-dash/dash/docs/model-file/data-type-declaration.md

 For your convenience, the target data type (.NET and SqlServer) is also included.

 ## Constraints
-Dash supports _constraints_ that let you express the limitations of your Attribute.
+Dash supports _constraints_ that lets you express the limitations of your Attribute.

 ### Optional/Nullable
 In Dash, all attributes are _required_ or _Non-Nullable_.